 </aside>

-<aside> 👉 Learn how to filter and style with Lens (Data Table)
+<aside> 👉 Learn how to filter and style with Data Table

 </aside>